 Make sure if you see that someone shares your content that you acknowledge it with a “like” or thank you.
 This will help to encourage future sharing.

-Chat bots are kind of a new thing.
-Usually used to help with customer support or sales, chat bots are an easy way to engage with people in real-time on your website.
-There are all sorts of chat bots, including ones that integrate with Facebook Messenger, but they break down into two types — ones that are managed by a live person, and ones that initiate via artificial intelligence (AI) or bots (short for robots).
+Usually used to help with customer support or sales, chat is an easy way to engage with people in real-time on your website.
+There are all sorts of chat software, including ones that integrate with Facebook Messenger, but they break down into two types — ones that are managed by a live person, and ones that initiate via artificial intelligence (AI) or bots (short for robots).

 Live chats are staffed by an individual.
 You can assign several staff members, certain ones or manage it yourself.
 They can come in both a desktop and mobile app so that you can handle website visitor questions on the fly.